rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 We use `ThreadPool::new` to create a new thread pool with a configurable number of threads, in this case four.
 Then, in the `for` loop, `pool.execute` will work in a similar way to `thread::spawn`.

+### Compiler Driven Development to Get the API Compiling

 Go ahead and make the changes in Listing 20-12 to *src/main.rs*, and let's use the compiler errors to drive our development.
 Here's the first error we get:

 ```text
 $ cargo check